Scroll down below to read our blog, which will inform you about the best practices for upgrading the audio on the AUDI Q3

 Full Upgrade on Q3 basic or Bose Audio Variants:

-“ A Digital Signal Processor sums up the signals from the AUDI MMI and flatten the input signal to provide a clean and controlled output signal to the aftermarket amplifier(s). “
+A Digital Signal Processor sums up the signals from the Audi Main Entertainment Unit to flatten the input signal to provide a clean and controlled output signal to the aftermarket amplifier(s) to reproduce a very clear audio experience in cabin. “